vpatel90/README/README.md

 ## Communication style
 Any!
 I am open to any and all types of communication, Zoom/Slack/Phone maybe anything expect email.

-I also am 100% open to anyone reaching out to me at anytime.
+I also am 100% open to anyone reaching out to me at anytime (I may not reply very fast after hours).

 There are no expectations of 'instant replies' especailly in a remote work world.